lauraturk/react-interview-public/notes/INTERVIEW_DIRECTIONS.md

 # General directions for the interviewer

+Note: This rubric and exercise was adapted for React from Peter Banka's [javascript-interview-exercises](https://github.com/fastly/javascript-interview-exercises/edit/master/notes/INTERVIEW_DIRECTIONS.md)

 ## Preparation

 Review the github history of the `main` branch.
 Examine the "fix" branch commits that each have a 🐛 in it.
 Each of these commits represents a fix that was done which is intended to show the solution to what has broken this project.
 There are CSS problems, JavaScript logic problems, eventing problems, react-specific problems.